walnuthq/madara-docs/docs/components/nodes.md

 The orchestrator was initially separated from the sequencer to keep the sequencer as lightweight as possible.
 It was designed to handle much of the communication and coordination between various components.

+#### Mempool

+Sequencers collect transactions submitted by users and order them into blocks.
+Pending transactions are kept in a queue.

+This queue is also called the *mempool*.
+All valid transactions in the mempool are broadcast to other nodes.

 ### Gateway

 A gateway is a collection of endpoints at the node.